cmcarey/oneflashcard/README.md

 ![](images/ci.png)

 **Github Actions** are used to run the CICD workflow.
-Currently, each change / PR triggers a full run of the integration tests.
-The integration tests are run in the same manner as they would be run locally
+Currently, each change / PR triggers a full run of all tests.
+The tests are run in the same manner as they would be run locally.

 # Documentation